devagrawal09/portfolio/src/data/blog/articles/senior.md

 ### The Crash

 In December, I decided to take the winter holidays to travel back to India and go on a vacation with my family.
-I had a great time - got to [reconnect with my family](https://twitter.com/devagrawal09/status/1608141335059640322) and some old friends, met my brother’s newborn for the first time and realized that babies are kinda cute, and took some [amazing](https://twitter.com/devagrawal09/status/1627429623544905729) [photos](https://twitter.com/devagrawal09/status/1610578000000716801) enjoying snow on the top of the mighty Himalayas.
+I had a great time - got to <a target="_blank" href="https://twitter.com/devagrawal09/status/1608141335059640322">reconnect with my family</a> and some old friends, met my brother’s newborn for the first time and realized that babies are kinda cute, and took some <a href="https://twitter.com/devagrawal09/status/1627429623544905729" target="_blank">amazing</a> <a href="https://twitter.com/devagrawal09/status/1610578000000716801" target="_blank">photos</a> enjoying snow on the top of the mighty Himalayas.
 For the most part I was just enjoying the moment of break from my usual life, and I wasn’t spending too much time thinking about the fact that I had just resigned from my job and broke up with my girlfriend.

 Financially I was in a decent enough position that not having a job for a few months would not be a big deal - I was pretty confident that I would have a job by the time I graduated college.
 However, any idea I had of experiencing “the perfect life” crashed and crumbled, as the two biggest pillars that it stood on couldn’t bear the cracks that had formed over the year.